GJQu/GJQu.github.io/_posts/2024-04-14-data-cleaning.md

 To address the above problem, we try to "match" each treatment unit (T) with someone that has the opposite treatment status (C), such that (C) has all the same traits as (T).
 Essentially, we're inferring a treatment group and a control group without actually having to design a RCT experiment.
 The next step is compute the difference between the treatment and control pair of individuals, therefore the treatment effect is the weighted average of these differences.
 Matching is often the second best study design in the social sciences as a result.
 It's worth noting the fundamental assumption matching relies on, which is called the **Conditional Independence Assumption (CIA)**.
 Put simply, the CIA fully captures the observable characteristics of the selection bias, it allows us to say that the treatment is not correlated with the counterfactual absent the treatment.

 #### Enough Jargons...
-To summarize everything I tried in my first jupyter notebook, I created a sub-dataset using the UKHLS panel with ~15 demographic variables such as labor status, gender, education and etc, that would serve as the observables to use in matching.
-Below are the steps to come with the similarity score (propensity score) to match individuals:
+To summarize everything I tried in my first jupyter notebook, I created a sub-dataset using the UKHLS panel with ~15 demographic variables such as labor status, gender, education, various health status and etc, that would serve as the observables to use in matching.
+Below are the steps that resulted in a derived variable called the *similarity score* (propensity score) to match individuals based on observable characteristics:
 1. Regress the treatment dummy T—in this case it’ll be marital status—on the set of controls X (age, education, etc.)
 2. Estimate the probability of being married (dependent) based on the covariates (independent) using a logit model perhaps.
 3. Run the logistic regression model to compute the propensity score for each individual, which is the predicted probability of being married given their characteristics.